Central Advisory Commission: Functions

-The commission was established after the 12th National Congress of the Chinese Communist Party in 1982, and abolished in 1992.
-Its chairmen were Deng Xiaoping (1982–1987) and Chen Yun (1987–1992).
+The CAC's chairmen were Deng Xiaoping (1982–1987) and Chen Yun (1987–1992).
 Its membership was offered only to members of the Central Committee with forty years or more of service which made it an important forum for the Eight Elders to remain formally involved in politics.
 Directors and deputy directors were required to have first served in the Politburo or Politburo Standing Committee.
 Despite being supposedly advisory its power surpassed that of the Politburo Standing Committee and was nicknamed the "Sitting Committee" on account of the advanced age of its members.